Organizing your photos.

 They are all in the same folder when you look at them.
 But then you find out that the clock in the cameras were not exactly synchronized.
 So, even if they are sorted according to the EXIF time, the story which is told by the photos seems a bit weird.
 Out of order.
 This kind of unpleasant surprise can very easily be 'repaired' by Photoorganizer.

-Photo organizer can simply shift the EXIF time from all photos which are shot by one of the cameras with a precise amount of time, so that all photos are in sync with each other.
 And if you wish, it can then rename all photos to a bit more logical name, like a serialnumber.

-Photo organizer knows which was the highest number when he last did this renaming, so it automatically chooses the next number.
+Photoorganizer knows which was the highest number when he last did this renaming, so it automatically chooses the next number.
 In this way you always create a new name and the photos are always shown in chronological order if they are shown in alphabetical order (which is the default for most programs).

 Organizing your photos